CTurt/FreeDVDBoot/README.md

 - 3.10 (E or U - maybe other regions too, untested - with English language set in settings) - confirmed working on hardware by CTurt, and others
 - 3.11 (all regions - EUMACDGJ - with English language set in settings) - confirmed working on hardware by [MrMario2011](https://twitter.com/MrMario2011/status/1277586569738813440), and others

+UPDATE: Experimental hybrid ISO - 3.10 and 3.11 support merged into one now available, burn `PREBUILT ISOs/hybrid 3.10 and 3.11.iso` and set language to English :)

 Please don't bother trying on a not supported firmware/language configuration, it won't work...

 Language is also confirmed to [affect the exploit](https://www.youtube.com/watch?v=zelVQcD7HCY), so please set your PS2 language in the system configuration to match supported configuration (it should be possible to port to other languages in the future, but I'm prioritising different firmware versions instead of different lanauges to start with, since language can be changed).